 Figure 3.
-Fossil fuel emission estimates and their errors from 1960 to 2010.
+Fossil fuel emission estimates and their uncertainties from 1960 to 2010.
 The three inventories (top panel) compared are from BP (aka British Petroleum; black), the Emission Database for Global Atmospheric Research (EDGAR: green), and the Carbon Dioxide Information and Analysis Center (CDIAC; red).
 All inventories also include cement production.
 Thin grey traces represent the Monte-Carlo simulations of uncertainty for the fossil fuel emission inventories (N = 3 x 500= 1500).
 Errors are estimated by deriving regional error distributions and then randomly drawing from these distributions for error estimates of individual nations (bottom panel) where error estimates are taken from (Andres et al., 2014a).
 Emission errors are reported as relative errors of total emissions by nation and emission errors for Antarctica are for the Antarctic fishing fleet.
 See supplemental table 1 for national errors.